WiFire/Android-SDK/README.md

 #### 1. Initialise the SDK with your API key (preferably in the Application class)

+##### Note: The API key is tied to the package name of your app and will not work with another app.

 ```java
 WiFire.initialise(getApplicationContext(), "MY_API_KEY", new AuthListener() {
     @Override